mug-n-ai/AstrOmakase/README.md

 - **Zoom**: A video conferencing tool for meetings and webinars.
 - **Upscayl**: A tool for upscaling images using AI.

+#### Included Fonts

+The package also includes a collection of fonts that are commonly used:
+- Garamond
+- Handjet
+- Helvetica
+- Roboto
+- Times New Roman
+- tt chocolates

 ### Installation

 AstrOmakase simplifies the setup process, allowing you to focus on your research and development tasks without the hassle of configuring each tool manually.